apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

    -  **IP Range**: A range of IP addresses that are accessible from the Internet and are assigned to the guest VMs.

+   -  **DNS**: A set of custom DNS that will be used by the network.
+If not provided then DNS specified for the zone will be used.
+Available only when the selected network offering supports DNS service.

       If one NIC is used, these IPs should be in the same CIDR in the case of IPv6.